-The Board of Bar Commissioners (BBC) has approved the budget for calendar year 2017.
+The Board of Bar Commissioners (BBC) has approved the budget for calendar year 2018.
 The budget is available in its entirety on the State Bar website at www.nmbar.org.
 Members wishing to receive a printed copy may do so by calling 505-797-6000 or 800-87nmbar (800-876-6227).
 The first page of the budget provides the total proposed expenditures by categories, while the remaining pages provide explanations and further breakouts of the expenditures within each category.

-The total expenditures for the State Bar in 2017 are budgeted to be \$2,745,460.
-Of this amount, approximately \$844,760 is expected to be supported by non-licensing revenue, and approximately \$1,900,700 will be funded by licensing fees (see chart, page 1).
-No material non-budgeted expenditures were identified in the 2015 audit.
+The total expenditures for the State Bar in 2018 are budgeted to be \$3,051,200.
+Of this amount, approximately \$958,750 is expected to be supported by non-licensing revenue, and approximately \$2,092,450 will be funded by licensing fees (see chart, page 1).